kperrine/minutesynth/docs/intro.md

 | `z0()` | Sets value to 0 |

 These types of controls are available for most scalar parameters in MinuteSynth, including `M$.C` constants.

-## The Voice Module

-The Voice module automatically connects to the AudioContext's destination, and contains a frequency controller (accessible through `.f`, and distributes triggered when its `.on()` and `.off()`) methods are called.
-It also has a gain AudioNode that can control the volume for everything that is output.

-## ADSR Basics

-The ADSR (`U.A({}, voice)`) takes attack/decay/sustain/release values for use of automatically controlling an input parameter over time.
-It is important to attach the "voice" object to it, as that will allow the ADSR to be triggered by the "voice".

-The default ADSR lets the tone stay on until it is shut off.
-These are the values that can be set:

-* D: start delay for attack
-* b: base value (= "off" value)
-* e: attack arrival value
-* a: attack time (time to go from b to e)
-* d: decay time (time to go from e to s)
-* s: sustain value (after the attack-decay sequence
-* r: release time (from s to b, occurring when off() is called)
-* p: auto-pulse-- if nonzero, automatically does an off() p seconds after on().